warehouse-pg/whpg-docs/docs/docs/7x/analytics/pl_container.md

     If you require different images from the ones provided by WarehousePG, you can create custom Docker images, install the image and add the image to the PL/ Container configuration.

--   Follow the instructions in [Verifying the WarehousePG Software Download](../install_guide/verify_sw.html) to verify the integrity of the **WarehousePG Procedural Languages PL/Container Image** software.
 -   Use the `plcontainer image-add` command to install an image on all WarehousePG hosts.
 Provide the `-f` option to specify the file system location of a downloaded image file.
 For example:

     ```